Sunshine Meadows Hike: Banff Trail Guide

 Sunshine Village Summer Sightseeing Gondola

-As the Sunshine Village Gondola takes you from an elevation of 1,670 m to 2,170 m, keep your eyes peeled on the openings in the forest for wildlife such as bears and deer.
+As the Sunshine Village Gondola takes you from an elevation of 1,659 m to 2,159 m, keep your eyes peeled for wildlife, such as bears and deer, in openings between the trees.
 Before you visit, get expert tips on how to spot wildlife in Banff.

 Interpretive Centre

-Before hitting the hiking trails, take a few moments to visit the small, but informative Sunshine Meadows interpretive centre.
-Here you’ll learn a lot of interesting facts about the Banff flora and fauna found in the areas.
+Before hitting the hiking trails, take a few moments to visit the small, but informative Sunshine Meadows interpretive Centre.
+Here you’ll learn about the flora and fauna found around Sunshine Meadows.
 Especially interesting are the molds of animal tracks and the scat displays.

 If you are visiting Sunshine Meadows with kids, be sure to pick up a scavenger hunt kit from the interpretive centre.
 It will help your kids learn more about the area and will keep them interested and motivated during your family hikes.